pkErbynn/design-pattern-java/README.md

     * solve problem
     * provide solution - not implementation specific (cus it works with other languages)
     * consequences - result on space, memory, performance, trade-offs

+#### Advantages
+* uses the best solutions for certain problem faced during software development
+    * reusable software
+    * unexperienced devs learn software design easily and faster
+    * avoids reinventing the wheel
+* helps understand OOP principles to achieve high quality code design
+    * encapsulation, inheritance, polymorphism
+* improves ind'l and team communications by establishing a common terminology/platform
+* gives a higher perspective on a problem
+    * shift the level of thinking to a higher perspective
+* improves modifiability and maintainability